rspivak/slimit/docs-source/index.rst

 It compiles JavaScript into more compact code so that it downloads and runs faster.

-As of version `0.1` it provides only a JavaScript lexer.
+At version `0.1` it provides only a JavaScript lexer.

 Using lexer in your project
 ---------------------------